bjucps/cps110-thinkcspy/_sources/08-Strings/OperationsonStrings.rst

     message * "Hello"
     "15" + 2

-Interestingly, the ``+`` operator does work with strings, but for strings, the ``+`` operator represents **concatenation**, not addition.
-Concatenation means joining the two operands by linking them end-to-end.
+As you've seen, , the ``+`` operator does work with strings, but for strings, the ``+`` operator represents **concatenation**, not addition.
+Concatenation means joining the two operands into a single value by linking them end-to-end.
 For example:

 .. activecode:: ch08_add
     :nocanvas: